abroederdorf/MobileAndCloudClass/final/Documentation/users/get.md

 ## /users

-Depending on parameters included in the query this endpoint may return a list of all users, the details for a specified user, the favorite list for a specified user, or the user id given the Google account user id.
+Depending on parameters included in the query this endpoint may return a list of details for all users, details for a specified user, a favorite list of place objects or place ids for a specified user, or a user id given a username and password.

 ---